Anushiga97/VPNLIT-QA-Testing/README.md

 ## Significant Findings

-- [Summarize any critical bugs or issues found]
-- [Note any recommendations for future testing or improvements]
+- Note any recommendations for future testing or improvements-
+- 1.Immediate Fixes for Critical Bugs: Prioritize addressing the critical and high severity bugs to ensure functionalities.
+2.Improved Error Handling: Make sure the application shows clear messages and prevents users from moving forward if they haven't completed necessary steps specially during checkout.

 ## Files Included